braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_15.md

 ## Transparency Changes to UI Navigations

 As part of our annual testing of iOS betas, we have identified a change made by Apple which causes certain UI navigation bars to appear transparent instead of opaque.
-This will be visible when using Braze’s default UI for Content Cards or News Feed, or when web deep links are opened inside your app and not in a separate browser app.
+This will be visible on iOS 15 when using Braze’s default UI for Content Cards or News Feed, or when web deep links are opened inside your app instead of in a separate browser app.

 We strongly recommend you upgrade to the [Braze iOS SDK v4.3.2][1] as soon as possible, before users begin to upgrade their phones to iOS 15.